-The roles of Chair and CEO are exercised by separate persons.
+The roles of Chair and MD and/or CEO are exercised by separate persons.

-The role of the Chair for the reporting period, was filled by David Liddy (Independent Non-Executive Director) until 4 November 2016 (when David Liddy retired) and was then succeeded by Kerry Daly.
+The role of the Chair during the reporting period, was filled by Kerry Daly (Independent Non-Executive Director) until 28 November 2017 (when Kerry Daly was not returned as a Director at the Annual General Meeting) and was then succeeded by Leigh Berkley (Independent, Non-Executive Director) on 29 November 2017.

-The role of the CEO, for the reporting period, was filled by Matthew Thomas CEO until 5 July 2016 (when Matthew Thomas retired) and was then succeeded by Anthony Rivas.
+The role of the MD and/or CEO, for the reporting period, was filled by Anthony Rivas.